CLSx/clsx-playbook/README.md

 # Community Leadership Summit X Playbook
+Everything you need to know about CLSx events

 ## Goals
 We want to foster the spreading of knowledge on community management topics.
-The way we've chosen is to create a sustainable network of CLSx events in Europe, aligned in objectives and culture.
+The way we've chosen is to create a sustainable network of [CLSx events](http://www.communityleadershipsummit.com/clsx/license/) in Europe, aligned in objectives and culture.
 ## Target
 Although community management is a wide and very horizontal field, we would like to focus primarily on offline and online tech community leaders, and then on the rest of the community ecosystem.
 In any case, **all community leaders and members are welcome**, we’re an open and inclusive community of practice :)